iter8-tools/iter8/mkdocs/docs/code-samples/iter8-knative/conformance.md

     apiVersion: iter8.tools/v2alpha1
     kind: Experiment
     metadata:
       name: conformance-sample
     spec:
       # target identifies the knative service under experimentation using its fully qualified name
       target: default/sample-app
       strategy:
         # this experiment will perform a conformance test
         testingPattern: Conformance
         actions:
           start: # run the following sequence of tasks at the start of the experiment
           - library: knative
             task: init-experiment
       criteria:
         # mean latency of version should be under 50 milliseconds
         # 95th percentile latency should be under 100 milliseconds
         # error rate should be under 1%
         objectives:
         - metric: mean-latency
           upperLimit: 50
         - metric: 95th-percentile-tail-latency
           upperLimit: 100
         - metric: error-rate
           upperLimit: "0.01"
       duration:
-        intervalSeconds: 20
+        intervalSeconds: 10
-        iterationsPerLoop: 12
+        iterationsPerLoop: 10
       versionInfo:
         # information about app versions used in this experiment
         baseline:
           name: current
           variables:
           - name: revision
             value: sample-app-v1
     ```

 ## 4. Observe experiment

-You can observe the experiment in realtime.
-Open three *new* terminals and follow instructions in the three tabs below.
+Observe the experiment in realtime.
+Paste commands from the tabs below in separate terminals.

 === "iter8ctl"
-    Install **iter8ctl**.
-You can change the directory where iter8ctl binary is installed by changing GOBIN below.
-    ```shell
-    GO111MODULE=on GOBIN=/usr/local/bin go get github.com/iter8-tools/iter8ctl@v0.1.0-pre
-    ```

     Periodically describe the experiment.
         ```shell
         while clear; do
-        kubectl get experiment conformance-sample -o yaml | iter8ctl describe -f - sleep 15
+        kubectl get experiment conformance-sample -o yaml | iter8ctl describe -f - sleep 4
         done
         ```

+    ??? info "iter8ctl output"
-        You should see output similar to the following.
+        iter8ctl output will be similar to the following.
         ```shell
         ****** Overview ******
         Experiment name: conformance-sample